-These trees are characterized by downward growing branches that display beautiful white or pink blossoms each spring.
-The blooming season is short-lived—often lasting just a few days up to two weeks.
-However, the lush, green foliage and small red, yellow, or orange fruits that the tree produces provide visual interest into the fall and even early winter.
+The weeping crabapples comprise a subgroup of the crabapple group, which is itself a subgroup of the much larger Malus genus that includes all apple trees.
+Crabapples are usually grown for their lovely spring flowers rather than fruit, and those within the weeping group are known for downward-turning, cascading branches that display beautiful white or pink blossoms each spring.
+The bloom season is short-lived, often lasting just a few days up to two weeks.
+However, the lush, green foliage and small red, yellow, or orange fruits that the tree produces provide visual interest into the fall and even into winter.

 |Bloom Time||Early spring|

 |Hardiness Zones||4–8 (USDA)|

 |Toxicity||Seeds are toxic to human and animals|

 Growing a weeping crabapple is easy enough for beginning landscapers and beautiful enough to make a worthy addition to any yard or garden.
 These trees are hardy enough to produce blooms even in cold weather climates that other flowering trees—like magnolia and dogwood—can't survive.
 Weeping crabapples require only basic care and attention.
 They’re fairly drought-resistant once established, and often don’t need any additional watering other than rainfall unless drought persists.
 The weeping canopy of the tree generally doesn’t need pruning, unless you have a specific shape in mind.
 If so, prune outside of the growing season to avoid damaging the tree or reducing its resistance to disease.

 These fruit-producing trees will drop crabapples in the fall and early winter.
 The decaying flesh of the fruit may stain driveways, sidewalks, and patios, so keep this in mind when choosing where to plant your weeping crabapple.